About EXONDYS 51

 A study of 12 boys with Duchenne muscular dystrophy compared the level of dystrophin in their bodies before the first infusion of EXONDYS 51 with the level of dystrophin after 48 weeks of treatment with EXONDYS 51.
 Weekly infusions of EXONDYS 51 helped the body make a shorter form of the dystrophin protein.

 *After 48 weeks, dystrophin levels were an average of 2.8x higher than the level before treatment began, but still remained at a level much lower than that produced by people without Duchenne.
 In another study of boys treated for 180 weeks, dystrophin levels were an average of 0.93% of the level produced by people without Duchenne.
-Difference in dystrophin = Week 48 % normal dystrophin/baseline % normal dystrophin.
+The change in dystrophin levels is the % of normal dystrophin at Week 48 minus the % of normal dystrophin at the start of the study (baseline).

 What do the results tell us?